cloudera/hue/docs/docs-site/content/user/browsing/_index.md

 Atlas

-* ‘sample’ → Any table or Hue document with prefix ‘sample’ will be returned
+* sample → Any table or Hue document with prefix ‘sample’ will be returned
-* ‘type:database’→ List all databases on this cluster
+* type:database → List all databases on this cluster
-* ‘type:table → List all tables on this cluster
+* type:table → List all tables on this cluster
-* ‘type:field name’→ List tables with field(column): ‘name’
+* type:field name → List tables with field(column): ‘name’
 * ‘tag:classification_testdb5’ or ‘classification:classification_testdb5’→ List entities with classification ‘classification_testdb5’
-* ‘owner:admin’→ List all tables owned by ‘admin’ user
+* owner:admin → List all tables owned by ‘admin’ user

 Navigator